MartincoitNetworks/SCIONWorkshop/README.md

 The remote IPv4 network will be 172.16.1.0/24.
 The local IPv4 network on your host will be 172.16.X.0/24 where X is your workshop ID.

 Make sure you update the sign-up sheet with your AS information!
-The presenter will use this information to setup the remote side of the tunnel
+The presenter will use this information to setup the remote side of the tunnel.

 Update /etc/scion/sig.json with the information about the remote end of the SIG tunnel. sudo vi /etc/scion/sig.json